I want you to know that you are seen and you are valued. You may not be listed as essential workers. But you are essential.

 You have a place in our kids’ lives.
 Whether they’re groaning about doing the work you’ve assigned, anxiously awaiting a phone call from you, or gleefully trying to get your attention during your virtual class meeting, it’s because you matter.

-Teachers, parents can’t replace you.
-You are essential.
-Take care of yourself.
+.
 Be well.
 Try your best.
 And thank you for being there.